August is National Breastfeeding Month!

 False.
 Under normal circumstances, a new mom makes exactly enough breast milk for a newborn’s needs.
 In the first couple of days after birth, if the baby is breastfeeding a minimum of eight times in a 24-hour period, the mother’s body will make about five milliliters (ml) of milk.
 This is a seemingly small amount but is perfect for a newborn’s stomach, which is about the size of a marble.
 As the baby continues to regularly breastfeed, the mother’s body will get the signal to increase the volume of milk as the baby’s needs demand it.

-before your baby arrives.
+We understand that breastfeeding may not be for everyone, but we urge you to be fully educated and aware of your options before your baby arrives.
 Breastfeeding is recommended by the World Health Organization (WHO) and something we, at KIAH, feel very passionate about because of its benefits in the lives of our little ones.